ishitashetty/Excel/README.md

-This Repository includes:<br>
+This Repository includes assignments related to:<br>
-1. Assignments related to MS-Excel<br>
+1. MS-Excel<br>
-2. Working with data using MS-Excel's functions<br>
+2. Working with data using MS-Excel's functions  and operations<br>
 3. VBA Basics